CABIN FEVER RELIEVER

 Admission: $10 per person; $6 ages 12 and under; $25 family rate (2 adults with children under age 18 from same household).

 Members' rate is $8 per person; $5 ages 12 and under; $20 family rate.

 Not a member of Norlands?
 Members enjoy a 20% discount on admission, year-round.
 Join today!

 Upon arrival, park by the church and walk up to towards the mansion.
 PURCHASE ADMISSION IN THE GIFT SHOP, the small building next to the mansion/barn.
 Follow the signs.

 Stop by for some old-time fun and a belated celebration for Presidents Day.
 Meet the neighbors and make new friends.
 Activities are provided by interpreters in period clothing portraying people of the 1800’s Norlands neighborhood or Livermore’s Washburn family.

-All day activities: Take a horse-drawn sleigh ride, make a period craft in the warm and cozy Washburn kitchen, and visit the one-room schoolhouse where the schoolmaster will be ready to greet his scholars.
+All day activities: Make a period craft in the warm and cozy Washburn kitchen and visit the one-room schoolhouse where the schoolmaster will be ready to greet his scholars.
 Guided tours of the 1867 Washburn family mansion will be offered every hour.
 Several family stories will be shared on the tour of this elegant home, especially stories about the family’s relationship with Presidents Abraham Lincoln and Ulysses S. Grant.

 Bring snowshoes and walk the historic carriage trail to the Pools of Simeon, reflecting pools designed in 1903 by the youngest Washburn brother, William Drew.